seanlb02/Serene-Docs/README.md

 ### Purpose

-1. Purpose:  Nowadays, around 20% of adults are suffering from mental illness.
+Nowadays, around 20% of adults are suffering from mental illness.
 It affects a person a lot which shows on a person’s act.
 This app is a platform which helps a user to track his mental health condition.
 There are some other purposes of this app which are given below-

-·  	Serene is a mental health journaling platform that gives users – and other users they authorise – the ability to log and track changes in their emotional state through time.
+Serene is a mental health journaling platform that gives users – and other users they authorise – the ability to log and track changes in their emotional state through time.
 ·  	Serene was built to solve the problem people face in recounting discrete changes in their mental health and disclosing these changes to those closest to them.
 ·  	Most of the time, people don’t want to disclose their mental state to others.
 But for special purposes such as monitoring (e.g. data can be monitored by the psychologists), users can grant access to other users.
 ·  	This app will help to understand a user’s mood so that he/she can manage them and feel better faster.
 Also, it’s easier to make decisions related to health which can provide a better quality of life.